project-imprimis/libprimis/doc/engine.md

 Sunlight therefore projects perfect quadrilaterals from rectangular objects (as opposed to the trapezoids of point lights on the level).

-Sunlight is also the only type of light that takes advantage of Imprimis' global illumination capability, as enabling it for standard lights is too expensive.
+Sunlight is also the only type of light that takes advantage of Libprimis' global illumination capability, as enabling it for standard lights is too expensive.
 Global illumination by sunlight is capable of providing ambient lighting to partially lit rooms and is faster than using large numbers of on-level point lights.

 Sunlight has just four variables controlling its behavior, which set its size, color, and location.